d3v1l1989/JellyfinLimiter/README.md

 ### Configuration Options

+- **Default Max Streams**: Global default maximum streams for users without an explicit override.
+Set to 0 for unlimited.
 - **Max Streams**: Maximum number of simultaneous streams allowed per user
 - **Message Title**: Global title of the message displayed when limit is exceeded
 - **Message**: Global detailed text shown to users when they exceed their limit